edcedcedcedc/computer-science-curriculum-ossu/README.md

 ## Schedule

 **Each Day:**
-- Codeforces from 9am 12pm
+- Codeforces from 9 a.m noon

 **Monday:**
-- Data Structures: Lecture/Reading
+- Data Structures
-- Physics: Homework
+- Physics 200
-- Introduction to Probability - Lecture/Reading

 **Tuesday:**
-- Physics: Lecture/Reading
-- Introduction to Probability - Practice and Homework
+- Introduction to Probability
-- Mathematics for Computer Science: Practice/Homework
+- Mathematics for Computer Science

 **Wednesday:**
-- Data Structures: Homework
+- Data Structures
-- Physics: Homework
+- Physics 200
-- Mathematics for Computer Science: Lecture/Reading

 **Thursday:**
-- Physics: Lecture
-- Introduction to Probability - Lecture
+- Introduction to Probability
-- Data Structures: Lecture/Reading
+- Data Structures

 **Friday:**
-- Physics: Homework
+- Physics 200
-- Mathematics for Computer Science: Practice/Homework
+- Mathematics for Computer Science
-- Introduction to Probability - Practice and Homework

 **Saturday:**
-- Data Structures: Homework
+- Data Structures
-- Math for Computer Science: Lecture
 - Any other backlog task

 **Sunday:**